**BRIXTON NIGHTS BY AMY TOLLYFIELD IS OUT NOW**

-I’ve had some wonderful reviews of my first collection, The Suicide, however this page is dedicated to the reviews awarded to my second collection, Toy Soldiers, by LoveReading UK and Kirkus Reviews.
-These three reviews (two from LoveReading UK, one from Kirkus Reviews) are professional, unbiased opinions of my work.
+I’ve had some wonderful reviews of my first poetry collection, The Suicide, however this page is dedicated to the reviews awarded to my second poetry collection, Toy Soldiers, by LoveReading UK and Kirkus Reviews.
+These three reviews (two from LoveReading UK, one from Kirkus Reviews) are professional, unbiased opinions of my work

-A reminder that you can purchase either of my books, Toy Soldiers or The Suicide, by using the following link:
+A reminder that you can find ways to purchase any of my books by using the following link:

 – Amy x